Fr0sT-Brutal/awesome-pascal/README.md

 * [SynBigTable](https://github.com/synopse/mORMot/blob/master/SynBigTable.pas).
 Class used to store huge amount of data with fast retrieval.

-* [tiOPF](https://github.com/graemeg/tiopf).
-Object Persistent Framework written in Object Pascal, for use with Delphi and Free Pascal (FPC) compilers. tiOPF simplifies the mapping of an object oriented business model into a relational database.
+* [tiOPF](https://github.com/graemeg/tiopf). `[Delphi]` `[FPC]` Object Persistent Framework written in Object Pascal, for use with Delphi and Free Pascal (FPC) compilers. tiOPF simplifies the mapping of an object oriented business model into a relational database.
 Persistence layers are available for Firebird, Oracle, MS SQL Server, MySQL, PostgreSQL, SQLite, NexusDB, XML, CSV, TAB, Remote (via HTTP) and many more.
 It also allows you to use your choice of database connection components, like IBX, dbExpress, DOA, SqlDB, FBLib etc.

 * [hcOPF](https://sourceforge.net/projects/larryhengensopf).
 Object Persistent Framework written in Embarcadero's Delphi (Object Pascal).
 This Value Type Framework provides a base class (ThcObject) composed of attribute objects that can be automatically persisted to an object store (normally an RDBMS).